creme332/bluuug/cms-api/README.md

 ## Features
 - API versioning
 - RESTful API
-- Protected endpoints with JWT
+- User authentication with JWT
 - Validation with express-validator
 - Tested with supertest and mocha